Back to Main | Tropes A – E | Tropes F – O | Tropes P - Z

 - Fluffy the Terrible: Dipper's body is possessed by the completely evil and sociopathic demon Bill Cipher.
 Of course, Mabel calls him "Bipper".

 - Of course, the fact that a being of pure chaos attempting to rip our universe asunder for his own demented pleasure is named Bill in the first place, also counts.
-Subverted when Alex Hirsch stated that Bill's first name came from "dollar bill", the shape which his body was based off of.
+Subverted when Alex Hirsch stated that Bill's first name came from "dollar bill", the shape on which his body was based.

 - Foil: The twins counter one another's personalities perfectly.

 - Played straight and averted.
 On the surface, Mabel is a fun-loving free spirit opposite Dipper's responsible, logic-driven researcher, and Stan is a con artist while Ford is phenomenally educated and accomplished.
 Later, though, we see Grunkle Stan as to be the responsible one, urging everybody to seek shelter and stay hidden indefinitely rather than confront all-powerful, infinitely dangerous Bill (possibly getting killed or worse), as contrasted with Fords recklessness in charging headlong into danger and helping cause the whole mess with his research in the first place.

 - Foot Popping: Mabel does it when she kisses Mermando.